jeffsf/pyDE1/README.md

 ## Known Gaps

 * Multiprocess logging needs to be unified
+* Access logs through API
 * Manage unexpected disconnects and reconnects
-* Abort long-running actions, such as uploading a profile
+* Abort long-running actions, such as uploading a profile or firmware
 * Timeouts on certain locks and await actions
 * Adding, removing, or replacing the DE1 or scale
 * Potentially move to `aiologger` to reduce logging delays